 Bio: Prior to moving into academia full time, Beverly Magda, Ph.D., spent nearly 20 years leading technology innovations with more than half the time in education and non-profit organizations.
 She also was an adjunct faculty member at Johns Hopkins University in the School of Business and Hood College in the Computer Science department.
 Having lead many technology initiatives in her career, she has seen firsthand the effects of such types of change on individuals within organizations.
 This led to her doctoral research of determining methods for mitigating the effects of technology transformations in emergency departments when electronic health records were being implemented.
 Magda spent years researching change management techniques and their application to determine the best way to mitigate the effects of technology change on individuals in organizations.
 Her continued research leads her to presentations worldwide and consultations at organizations undergoing technological and organizational change.
 Magda serves on the Board of Advisers for CiviliNation, is a member of EDUCAUSE Advisory Committee for Teaching and Learning and Georgetown University's Initiative on Technology Enhanced Learning.
 She holds a Ph.D. in Engineering Management & Systems Engineering from The George Washington University, an M.S. in Telecommunications Management and a B.S. in Computer & Information Science.

-Walter Rankin, Ph.D., is interim dean of Georgetown University School of Continuing Studies, previously serving as senior associate dean of academic affairs and compliance.
-As interim dean he oversees the School’s management and administration, accreditation and assessment, enrollments, student and faculty affairs and graduation certification.
+Bio: Walter Rankin, Ph.D., is deputy dean of Georgetown University School of Continuing Studies, previously serving as interim dean for the School.
+As interim dean he oversaw the School’s management and administration, accreditation and assessment, enrollments, student and faculty affairs and graduation certification.
 He earned his Ph.D. in German literature at Georgetown University in 1998 and served as the deputy associate dean for academic affairs in the College of Arts and Sciences at George Mason University for ten years before returning to Georgetown in 2008.
 He served two years as the president of the National Association for Academic Affairs Administrators, and has presented a variety of academic affairs topics for the American College Personnel Association and National Academic Advising Association.
 He has taught culture, language and literature courses at Georgetown, George Washington, Hampton, and George Mason Universities, and he has published articles and book chapters on literary and pedagogical topics.
 He is the author of Grimm Pictures: Fairy Tale Archetypes in Eight Horror and Suspense Films (2007, McFarland Publishers) and is currently working on his second book that looks at images of Nazis in both American and German propaganda films from WWII to modern-day references in popular culture.

 Chief Strategy & Communications Officer and Senior Associate Dean